 Yassin's eyes moved to him, "Yes, it is.
 You have an interest in ancient ruins?"

-Mr. Golshiri remained at the table and they finished their meals in relative silence.
+Mr. Golshiri remained at the table, and they finished their meals in relative silence.
 Nina and Golshiri continued their cat and mouse game throughout.
-Alto was the first to leave the table, he clapped his hand on Himee’s shoulder and left through the tunnel they had entered.
-Nina and Golshiri were deep in conversation; Adrian was looking around the room at the cabling that connected the electric lights hanging from the ceilings and mounted on the walls.
+Alto was the first to leave the table.
+He clapped his hand on Himee's shoulder and went through the tunnel they had entered.
+Nina and Golshiri were deep in conversation; Adrian looked around the room at the cabling that connected the electric lights hanging from the ceilings and mounted on the walls.

 "There's gotta be someone playing cards somewhere."
 Himee stood looking in the direction that Yassin and the others had left.
 "Soldiers are soldiers, right?"

 "Through there," Arman pointed. "about a hundred feet or so, the first tunnel on the right.
 Follow that.
 You will find the barracks rooms.
 There is usually someone playing Nowrang or Panjpar.
 They will show you."
 He gave a sly smile as if to say, good luck.